mekwall/is-install-needed/README.md

 [![Coverage](https://img.shields.io/codecov/c/github/mekwall/is-install-needed/master.svg?style=flat-square)](https://codecov.io/github/mekwall/is-install-needed?branch=master)
 [![Dependencies](https://img.shields.io/librariesio/github/mekwall/is-install-needed.svg?style=flat-square)](https://github.com/mekwall/is-install-needed)

-This is a simple tool that checks if the lock file has changed (supports Yarn, npm and pnpm) so you know if you need to run install.
+A simple devtool that tells you if you need to run install or not.
+It does so by checking if the lock file of your preferred package manager has changed.
+Supports the most popular package managers out there: [npm](https://www.npmjs.com/), [yarn](https://yarnpkg.com/) and [pnpm](https://pnpm.js.org/).

 ## Installation

-Install globally with `npm`, `yarn` or `pnpm` if you want to use the cli, or locally if you only want to use it programatically.
+Install the `is-install-needed` package with your preferred package manager.

+Add `is-install-needed --postinstall` to your postscript to automatically write a check file after install.

 ## Usage